Where are you located in San Francisco?

 Will I be taught by teaching assistants?

-No. Our classes are taught by faculty members, of which 91 per cent have a Ph.D. or other appropriate terminal degree.
+No. All of our classes are taught by faculty members, of which 91 percent have a Ph.D. or other appropriate terminal degree.

 How many units will I need to graduate from USF?